-If you’d like to become a Rotarian, click here to learn about membership and join us at one of our weekly meetings!
+If you’d like to become a Rotarian, click here to learn about membership and join us at one of our weekly Zoom meetings!

 Eugene, Oregon is located in the lush Willamette Valley, 120 miles south of Portland.
 With a population over 160,000, it’s the second largest city in Oregon.
 It is known for its unique, exciting mix of arts, culture, education, scenic beauty, and passion for recreation.
 Natives call Eugene “Track Town USA,” the “Emerald City,” and “A Great City of the Arts and Outdoors.”